Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 - Adjust the shape of the stars using Deconvolution.

-- if necessary, adjust the Color Saturation to enhance the colors.
+- Adjust the Color Saturation to enhance the colors.
+This can be used to artificially enhance the shape of a nebula.

 - Set Amount to around .4 (maybe).